-IMPORTANT: This remote is to be used only on Battery Chargers manufactured by Analytic Systems.t
+IMPORTANT: This remote is to be used only on Battery Chargers manufactured by Analytic Systems.

-A remote control panel may be connected to the battery charger using a 9-pin D-connector that attaches to the side of the battery charger.
+A remote control panel may be connected to the inverter using a 9-pin D-connector, which attaches to the battery charger.
 The remote control panel and D connector are part of the remote control option.
-The remote control panel allows the unit to be operated remotely as well as duplicating all the diagnostic indicators and audible alarm.
+The remote control panel allows the unit to be operated remotely as well as duplicating all the diagnostic indicators and audible alarm